All Collections

 launchResourceCenter(resourceCenterId)

 This method triggers a Resource Center.
-If another Resource Center is being previewed, it will interrupt it, then start the requested one.
+If another Resource Center is being previewed, it will interrupt it and start the requested one.

 To locate the Resource Center's ID, access your panel and edit any existing Resource Center.
 Its ID will be at the end of the URL.